Esoteric Philosophy: part one

 The primary aim of this investigation is to introduce those seeking occult knowledge and truth to an important but often neglected avenue of study: Esoteric Philosophy.
 We emphasise the word 'esoteric', for although there is much of value in what is called 'modern philosophy', it does not provide us with the answers to the great questions of Life and the Universe.
 For this, we must travel back in time to ancient Greece to Plato and those philosophers who preceded him.

-In our usual afterword—which will be continued in the second and third parts of this investigation—we briefly examine the life and teachings of Plato and his contribution to Western philosophy, science and Christian theology.
+In our usual afterword—which is continued in the second and third parts of this investigation we briefly examine the life and teachings of Plato and his contribution to Western philosophy, science and Christian theology.
 Whatever your previous knowledge of philosophy or Occult Science, or even if you have never studied these subjects at all, we venture to hope that you will find much to interest and enlighten you in this investigation.
-Part two will be published in a month's time, with part three following on a month later.
+Part two was published in September and part three in October 2018.

 What is Philosophy?